 loved and discipled and young ministry-minded leaders are discovered and developed.

-Above is a map and below a list of upcoming GenMin-chartered camps in the U.S., followed by videos and pictures.
+Above is a map and below a list of GCI-USA camps, followed by videos and pictures.
 To check out what we teach, click on the “camp curricula” tab above.
-To learn about our missions, click on the “mission trips” tab above.
+To learn about GenMin-sponsored short-term mission trips, click on the “mission trips” tab above.
 Questions?—email Jeffrey Broadnax.